Generalizing quantum dimensions: Symmetry-based classification of local pseudo-Hermitian systems and the corresponding domain walls: Verlinde line operator and algebraic generalized quantum dimension

 where $N$ is the fusion matrix defined by the fusion rule $\alpha \times \beta =\sum_{\gamma}N^{\gamma}_{\alpha,\beta}\gamma$.
 Applying the Verlinde formula, one can obtain the following remarkable relation,

 where $N$ is the nonnegative integer matrix and the symbol $\times$ represents the matrix multiplication.
 Hence, one can say that the Verlinde line is a typical object satisfying the algebraic relation between anyons in a CFT, called the fusion ring.
 This algebraic aspect has captured attentions in the field in the term, symmetry topological field theory (SymTFT)\cite{Apruzzi:2021nmk,Kaidi:2022cpf,Kaidi:2023maf}, by combining these algebraic data and Moore-Seiberg data\cite{Moore:1988qv,Moore:1988ss,Moore:1989vd}.
 We also note the related earlier work \cite{Fuchs:2002cm} which contains the basic idea of the sandwich construction in the recent terminolgy\cite{kong2015boundarybulkrelationtopologicalorders,Kong:2017etd,Kong:2020cie,Moradi:2022lqp,Bhardwaj:2023bbf,Huang:2023pyk,Wen:2024udn,Fukusumi:2024cnl,Huang:2024ror,Bhardwaj:2024ydc,Fukusumi:2024ejk,Fukusumi:2025ljx}.
+We also note that the application of SymTFTs to a class of nonequilibrium phenomena, Floquet systems, can be seen in \cite{Motamarri:2023abx,McLauchlan:2025rnw}.
 We stress that the fusion ring $\{ \mathcal{Q}_{\alpha}\}$ is defined as a ring over $\mathbb{C}$.
 More phenomenologically, $\{ \mathcal{Q}_{\alpha}\}$ should be treated as a set of conserved charges that has a close connection to topological defects forming a fusion category.
 Historically, this interpretation of conserved charges has appeared in \cite{Petkova:2000ip}, to demonstrate the physical realization of fusion category structure studied in earlier mathematical literature.
 In other words, in those days, conserved charges realizing rings over $\mathbb{C}$ were thought of as more physical than category theory.
-We also note that the distinction between conserved charges and topological defects plays a role in studying corresponding lattice realizations\cite{Grimm:2001dr,Belletete:2018eua,Belletete:2020gst,Seiberg:2023cdc,Seiberg:2024gek,Sinha:2025jhh}.
+Related to this aspect, it is known that the distinction between conserved charges and topological defects plays a role in studying corresponding lattice realizations\cite{Grimm:2001dr,Belletete:2018eua,Belletete:2020gst,Seiberg:2023cdc,Seiberg:2024gek,Sinha:2025jhh}.